SimpleSoftwareIO/simple-sms/README.md

 #### API Settings

-You must run the following `php artisan config:publish` command to save your configuration files to your local app.
+You must run the following `php artisan config:publish simplesoftwareio/simple-sms` command to save your configuration files to your local app.
 This will copy the configuration files to your `app/config/simplesoftwareio/simple-sms` folder.

 >Failure to run the `config:publish` command will result in your configuration files being overwritten after every `composer update` command.